cea-hpc/modules/INSTALL.rst

  modulefile corresponding to Modules version is added to the shared modulepath and enables to switch from one Modules version to another. (default=no)

+.. instopt:: --enable-unique-name-loaded

+ Only allow one module loaded per module name.
+A conflict is raised when loading a module whose name or alternative names are shared by an already loaded module. (default=no)

+ This installation option defines the default value of the :mconfig:`unique_name_loaded` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.4

 .. instopt:: --enable-vim-addons

  Install the Vim addon files in the Vim addons directory defined with the